Auroras of the Northwest Territories Photo Tour

 Yellowknife sits right beneath the aurora oval and is known as a place that has one of the world's highest percentage of aurora sightings.
 Its geographic location also means a high percentage of clear nights.
 In Yellowknife, you can see the aurora an average of approximately 240 nights a year.

 The best aurora viewing seasons in Yellowknife are from mid-August to the end of September and mid-November to mid-April.
 There are at least two advantages to visiting in September.
 One is that the temperature is comfortable, and the cool nights for aurora photography are tolerable.
 The other advantage is fall color.
-We'll see aspens, birch, and possibly larch (Tamarak) as well as willow and wild rose.
+We'll see aspens, birch, and possibly Larch (Tamarack) as well as Willow, Mountain Ash, and wild rose.
 This can make for a color palette ranging from bright yellow, to orange, and red.

 Even if this tour is mainly about photographing the auroras, we'll find more to see and do.
 There are parks with spectacular fall color.
 There are a couple of nice waterfalls to photograph as well as lake shores and nature trails.
 If we're lucky we'll encounter some wildlife too.
 Old Town Yellowknife also has its charms (the painted dumpsters are very cool) and there are visitor and cultural centers you're sure to find fascinating.
 Just take a look at the slide show at the top of the page for a tease of what you can expect.

-And I will be there to help you capture those magical auroras.
-Even before the tour begins I'll be sending you information and tips on aurora and night photography so that you'll be as prepared as possible.
-I'll be making recommendations for clothing, headlamps, and other gadgets as well as passing on some practical suggestions and a helpful reading list.
+And John and Rod will be there to help you capture those magical auroras.
+Even before the tour begins we'll be sending you information and tips on aurora and night photography so that you'll be as prepared as possible. we'll be making recommendations for clothing, headlamps, and other gadgets as well as passing on some practical suggestions and a helpful reading list.
 All this so that when you're in the field and it's dark out and the auroras are dancing and you've been awestruck, you'll be ready to capture the magic.

 Our itinerary will include Prosperous Lake, Prelude Lake Park, Cameron River and Cameron Falls, fall color along the Ingraham Trail highway, the Great Slave Lake area, Old Town Yellowknife, and more.

 As this is a photo tour rather than a workshop, we may or may not have any formal classroom teaching.
 This doesn't mean we won't try to get together to share images and answer questions.
-It will be a matter of available time.
+It will be a matter of available time and meeting space.

 Hiking and exertion:

-- All meals from dinner on the first night (Sept.
-17) to breakfast on the last morning (Sept.
-23).
+- All meals from lunch on the first full day (Sept.
+8) to breakfast on the last morning (Sept.
+14).
 Many of our meals will be in some of the finest local dining establishments.

 - Snacks and water during our daily and nightly outings.